spreered/chunk_pdf/README.md

 5. Select an output directory

 6. Wait for the process to complete; the system will display a list of created PDF chunk files

+### Method 2: Using Pre-compiled Version (macOS)

+1. Go to the GitHub Releases page and download the latest `.dmg` file

+2. Open the `.dmg` file and drag the PDFChunker application to your Applications folder

+3. Launch PDFChunker from the Applications folder or Launchpad

+4. Follow steps 2-6 as described above

 ## Creating a Standalone Application (macOS)